toopher/toopher-openam/README.md

 ## Using Toopher to protect Authentications
 Once Toopher is configured, users will be given an option to enroll in Two-Factor authentication the next time they log in.

+## Administering a Toopher-Enabled Userbase
+### Understanding The Toopher Authentication Chain
+Each LDAP user has two attributes that control how the `ToopherAuth` Authentication Chain handles their Authentication session

+* `toopherAuthenticateLogon` (Boolean) - Holds a `TRUE` or `FALSE` value that determines whether the user wants to add Toopher authentication.
+This attribute can also be missing, which indiciates that the user has not made an election on whether to use Toopher.
+* `toopherPairingId` (String) - Holds a pseudo-random string that identifies the user's mobile device to the Toopher API.

+There are four states a user can be in when they authenticate:

+* `toopherAuthenticateLogon` and `toopherPairingId` both missing : This will be the common case immediately after the Toopher for OpenAM module is enabled.
+Users will be prompted to choose whether or not they want to enroll in Toopher authentication.
+If they select not to enroll, the value `FALSE` will be stored in `toopherAuthenticateLogon`, and the user will be logged in.
+* `toopherAuthenticateLogon` == `FALSE`, `toopherPairingId`=ANY : The user has already elected not to participate in Toopher authentication.
+They will be logged in.
+* `toopherAuthenticateLogon` == `TRUE`, `toopherPairingId` missing or empty : The user will be prompted to pair their mobile device with their account.
+The resulting Pairing ID is stored in `toopherPairingId`, and the user is authenticated through Toopher before being logged in.
+* `toopherAuthenticateLogon` == `TRUE`, `toopherPairingId` present : The user has already paired their mobile device with their account, and they will be authenticated through Toopher before being logged in.

 ## Future Enhancements
 This pilot demonstrates the core functionality of a Toopher-enhanced OpenAM authentication flow.
 Several further improvements are in active development and will be available soon:

 * Self-service Toopher pairing management (e.g., account recovery for when a user loses access to their second factor, etc.)
+* Support for `ldaps://` protocol, with configurable support for self-signed certificates
+* User-accessible configuration options
 * Admin pairing management (e.g., allow admins to deactivate pairing, etc.)
 * More dynamic Toopher authentication waiting room (currently the webpage periodically refreshes while Toopher authentication is performed)

+### FAQ
+#### What happens if users lose their mobile device?
+Currently, the best solution is for an administrator to manually delete the `toopherAuthenticateLogon` and `toopherPairingId` for that user.
+This will allow them to opt-out of Toopher authentication then next time they log in, or pair with a new device.
+We are currently developing a self-service Pairing Recovery capability in Toopher for OpenAM which will reduce the administrative burden of this task, expected to be available in late 2013.

+#### Can users authenticate if their mobile device is not connected to the network?
+Yes, users can still authenticate with a One-Time Password by clicking on the "Authenticate with One-Time Password" button when logging in.
+The Toopher mobile app can generate valid One-Time Passwords regardless of network connectivity.